Over the years I have been asked lots of questions! I enjoy these. They make me think about my products more deeply.

 Here are some ideas for using these moisturizers:

 - Dry, cracking hands or feet.
-I have a Foot Cream that I make specifically for feet.
+We have a Foot Cream specifically made for feet.
 It is wonderful!

 - After bath or shower for complete nourishing and hydrating on your whole body.
 Never have dry skin again!

 - Wounds that are healing.
 The skin around the wound stays healthy therefore healing takes place better.

 - Sunburn and windburn.

 - Babies – again, if your baby is sensitive you may try the unscented.
 ALSO, we make a Sunscreen with zinc oxide in it and it is fantastic for irritated baby behinds.

 - Elderly skin - Our skin gets so fragile as we age.
 Medications and time take their toll.
 Bathing with our goat milk soap and following with one of these moisturizers will be a great help and relief!

 Well, these are great for your face!
 I guess you figured that though 😊.
 Anyway… I make two varieties.
 One with Olive oil and the other with Olive oil and Shea butter.
 Both are made with aloe vera gel, and goat milk so they are both smooth, rich and nutritious but they hydrate differently.